Disclaimer: I don't own the show or the song lyrics at the end. Song is 'Hallelujah'

 Note: My mind has finally returned since last Thursday, and this idea wouldn't leave me alone.
-Yes, it's another tag to No Rest for the Wicked; hopefully you guys aren't tired of them yet.Oh, and the song 'Hallelujah' really put me in the mood to write this, not really sure why, but it did!
+Yes, it's another tag to No Rest for the Wicked; hopefully you guys aren't tired of them , and the song 'Hallelujah' really put me in the mood to write this!

 Summary: Dean called for Sam in Hell…what he hadn't expected was an answer back.
 Rated K+ for swearing.

 Dean was in Hell.
 At least, he thought he was.
 It was nothing like he had imagined, no fire and brimstone, no Lucifer or demon in sight.
 There was thunder, and electricity crackled through the swirling grey and black clouds.
 Thick hooks dug through his skin, blood bubbled past his cracked lips.

 This was so much worse than what Dean had pictured.